Aristotle with a Bust of Homer: Purchase by Metropolitan Museum of Art

 Eventually, it was purchased in 1961 for $2.3 million by the Metropolitan Museum of Art in New York City, United States.
 At the time this was the highest amount ever paid for any picture at public or private sale.
 This inspired the American artist Otis Kaye to critique the sale (and by extension the power of money in art) with his own painting Heart of the Matter, which is held at the Art Institute of Chicago.

-During the renovation of the Rembrandt wing of the Metropolitan Museum, the painting was re-titled in November 2013 Aristotle with a Bust of Homer.
+During the renovation of the Rembrandt wing of the Metropolitan Museum, the painting was re-titled in November 2013 as Aristotle with a Bust of Homer.

 Misconceptions

-There has been confusion over the identify of the man in the painting because Don Antonio Ruffo did not specifically request a subject for his commission.
+There has been confusion over the identity of the man in the painting because Don Antonio Ruffo did not specifically request a subject for his commission.
 It has been thought to be Albertus Magnus, Tasso, Ariosto, Virgil and seventeenth-century Dutch poet Pieter Cornelisz Hooft.
 The identity of the subject was also challenged by Simon Schama in his book Rembrandt's Eyes.
 Schama presents a substantial argument that it was the ancient Greek painter Apelles who is depicted in Rembrandt's painting.
 In 1969, Julius Held argued that it was Aristotle in the painting by analyzing his facial features, his clothes and the objects he holds.
 According to Held, Aristotle is known for his long hair and beard, fancy jewelry and extravagant dresses, which can be seen in other paintings that featured him between the sixteenth and seventeenth centuries in Europe.
 Held also connects Aristotle with the bust of Homer and Alexander's chain.
 Aristotle is known to be a commentator of Homer and Alexander the Great, which led Held to believe that it must be Aristotle in the painting.